King's RepositoryのロゴKing's Repository

 [edit | edit source]

-This is the normal response, capturing the pawn on d5, as black is putting pressure on both the e4 and f4 pawns of white's and 3. fxe5?? loses to Qh4+!.
-From here, black has 3 choices:
+This is the normal response, capturing the pawn on d5, as black is putting pressure on both the e4 and f4 pawns of white and 3. fxe5?? loses to Qh4+!.
+From here, Black has three choices:

 • 3... c6!? is a new, modern response that focuses on development and the cramping f4 pawn over material.
-No clear verdict has been reached on this line.
+It usually leads to unclear positions.

 Theory table